Cognizant-Digital-Engineering-R2/CXOptimize/INSTALLATION.md

 4. JAVA_HOME system environment variable set

-##	Scaled In mode (Windows)
+##	Scaled In mode

-1. In order to install the server side components, please copy the CXOptimize_2.0.3.zip from the [Releases](../../Releases/latest) folder.
+In order to install the server side components, copy the executables for windows or linux from the [Releases](../../Releases/latest/executables/cxoptimizecomponents) folder.

 ![](/Documents/images/installpackage.png "CXOptimize components")

+###	Windows
-2. Once extracted,run installer.bat file from command prompt (not by double-clicking it).
+1. Once copied,run installer.bat file from command prompt (not by double-clicking it).
 Make sure the command prompt is opened as Administrator.
-3. This will configure all required properties and install all the component’s necessary.
+2. This will configure all required properties and install all the component’s necessary.
-4. It is important not to close any of the opened command prompt.
+3. It is important not to close any of the opened command prompt.
 The installer.bat automatically validates if all components are up and running.
-5. Use the urls.txt file if you want to manually validate all components.
+4. Use the urls.txt file if you want to manually validate all components.
-6. (Optional) Manually naviage to freegeoip folder and excute freegeoip.exe.This is used to get geo location data for a given IP.It uses open source version of the IP database from MaxMind.More details will be found [here](https://github.com/fiorix/freegeoip)
+5. (Optional) Manually naviage to freegeoip folder and excute freegeoip.exe.This is used to get geo location data for a given IP.It uses open source version of the IP database from MaxMind.More details will be found [here](https://github.com/fiorix/freegeoip)
-7. (Optional) Grafana - alternative to Kibana Dashboard incase if you need rich UI and Dashboard experience.Setup details can be found [here](https://github.com/grafana/grafana)
+6. (Optional) Grafana - alternative to Kibana Dashboard incase if you need rich UI and Dashboard experience.Setup details can be found [here](https://github.com/grafana/grafana)

+###	Linux
+1. Navigate to \elasticsearch-5.5.2\bin and execute ./elasticsearch (This can be executed as service as well using tools like systemctl etc)
+2. Navigate to \api and execute java -jar CXOptimizeAPI-2.0.3.jar
+3. Navigate to \kibana-5.5.2-linux-x86_64\bin and execute ./kibana
+4. Navigate to \ui and execute java -jar CXOptimizeUI-2.0.3.jar
+5. Navigate to \caddy and execute ./caddy Caddyfile

-##	Scaled Out mode (Windows)
+##	Scaled Out mode
-In order to install the server side components, please copy the CXOptimize_2.0.3.zip from the [Releases](../../Releases/latest) folder.
+In order to install the server side components, copy the executables for windows or linux from the [Releases](../../Releases/latest/executables/cxoptimizecomponents) folder.

 ![](/Documents/images/installpackage.png "CXOptimize components")